Thorsten J. Pattberg: Research

 Pattberg's research focuses on Translation Studies, in particular linguistic imperialism, the competition between cultural key terminologies, and the resulting sovereignty over the definition of thought.
 He considers the translation of cultural key terminologies as cause for concern over that culture's legitimacy and intellectual property right.
 In his book Shengren, Pattberg describes the Chinese term Shengren found in Confucianism as a unique, non-European archetype of wisdom, comparable to "Bodhisattva" or "Buddha" found in Buddhism.

-Possible Antisemitism and Conspiracy Theories
+Antisemitism and Conspiracy Theories

-Pattberg uses his personal blog to spread conspiracy theories, as well as antisemitic, racialist and racist views.
+Pattberg uses his personal blog to spread conspiracy theories, as well as antisemitic, homophobic, racialist and racist views.
 For instance, he describes East Asian people as “extreme outliers in cognitive abilities.”
 He further claims that mass migration from Africa will set European “civilization back to the neolithic age.”
 He describes European and American countries as “terror states”, as “most censorious and domineering”, and their “caged people” as receiving “Jewish marching orders.”
 His Twitter account links the supposed “Great Reset” to Hitlerism and likens LGBT parenting to Sodom and Gomorrah.